Blueberry and Raspberry Picking at Cloud 9 Farm

 The patch continues to serve over 70 families for their U-Pick needs and has seen 3 generations of pickers experience where food comes from.
 There is nothing like the sweet smell of blueberry blossoms in the spring enlivening the bare shrubs drawing the honey bees and native pollinators to the flowers for a bountiful blue crop in late June.

 Follow your directions of choice below.
-When you arrive, park right inside the gate or along side the road out of the way of traffic – near wood chip pile/blue and white tent – unless it is raining and too slippery for cars, then park on the road.
-Instructions will be on the table or in the tent.
+When you arrive, park right inside the gate or along side the road out of the way of traffic.
+Do NOT park in the curve as cars come around too fast and spin out on the gravel.
+You will see a huge wood chip pile that hides our check-in at the blue and white tent.
+If Janet or a care taker is not there, follow Honor System Instructions will be on the table or in the tent.

 NOTE: Do not go to a house or up a mountain.
 The patch is in the valley along the road.